First: Create your requirements list

 Pros and Cons

 There’s nothing better than a free tool that does what you need it to.
-The biggest advantage for free tools is that you get the functionality you need at no cost to you.
+The best free mapping software gives you the functionality you need at no cost to you.
 For tools that offer extra features or monitoring at an additional cost, using the free version is a good opportunity to evaluate if the tool is a good fit.

 Related Content: Freeware Advantages and Disadvantages